FAQ

 A: Yes.
 Club K-9 is the safest place around for your dog; however, there are potentially harmful situations that are out of our control.
 Dogs are animals, and they play rough.
 They wrestle and play with their mouths instead of their hands, and, just like children, they can hurt their best friends by mistake.
 If this type of situation occurs, you can take comfort in knowing that our knowledgeable staff is prepared to handle it.

-Another common situation is dogs often spread illness before they show any symptoms themselves, so if your dog is new to the social scene – like a child starting school – you should expect him to get a few bugs while he’s building his immune system.
-Additionally, the rubber in our play areas that buffers your dog’s body and creates traction while he runs can be rough on the pads of his paws, and it’s common for the pads to blister and tear before they toughen.
-Most daycare dogs experience this, but their paws heal rapidly soon thereafter.
+Dogs often spread illness before they show any symptoms themselves, so if your dog is new to the social scene – like a child starting school – you should expect them to get a few bugs while they're building their immune system.
+Additionally, the rubber in our play areas that buffers your dog’s body and creates traction while they run can be rough on the pads of their paws, and it’s common for the pads to blister and tear before they toughen.
+Most daycare dogs experience this, but their paws heal rapidly soon thereafter!

 Back to top.